Study Rooms Guidelines

 - If the user checks out or returns the room key or pass late, a fine of $2 per hour, maximum $8, will be charged.

-- Each one button studio comes equipped with a microphone, studio light, and camera, all ready for use.
+- Each One Button Studio comes equipped with a microphone, studio light, and camera, all ready for use.
+Users must bring their own USB drive to save their video file.